Carnival Celebration

 • The Watering Hole

-• "ParchedPig Farmhouse Ale" is a lightly hopped dry finish beer.
+• "ParchedPig Farmhouse Ale" is a lightly hopped beer with a dry finish.

 • "ParchedPig Smoked Porter" is brewed with in-house smoked malt, hickory smoke, and molasses.

-• "ParchedPig Toasted Amber Ale" has rich amber color and notes of toasted caramel and biscuit.
+• "ParchedPig Toasted Amber Ale" features a rich amber color with notes of toasted caramel and biscuit.

-• "ParchedPig West Coast IPA" is a traditional West Coast India Pale Ale loaded with bitterness and a distinctive aroma of pine and citrus.
+• "ParchedPig West Coast IPA" is a traditional West Coast-style India Pale Ale, known for its strong bitterness and distinct pine and citrus aroma.

-The current list of draft beers brewed on the ship includes ThirstyFrog Red (clean and light), ThirstyFrog Port Hoppin' IPA (floral flavor, with passion fruit and citrus overtones), ThirstyFrog Caribbean Wheat (unfiltered lager with banana aroma and spices), FriskyFrog Java Stout (with hints of coffee), ParchedPig West Coast IPA (West Coast IPA/India Pale Ale, citrus and pine aroma), ParchedPig Toasted Amber Ale (toasted caramel/biscuit flavored), Miami Guava (primary ingredient is pink guava), ParchedPig Farmhouse Ale (dry beer), ParchedPig Smoked Porter (in-house smoked malt, hickory smoke, molasses), ParchedPig Beach Lager (golden ale available both on tap and in cans/when served in bars/dining venues), Carnival Birthday Beer (golden ale introduced in 2022 for the company's 50th Anniversary).
+The current draft beer selection brewed onboard includes ThirstyFrog Red (clean and light), ThirstyFrog Port Hoppin' IPA (floral with passion fruit and citrus notes), ThirstyFrog Caribbean Wheat (unfiltered lager with banana and spice aromas), FriskyFrog Java Stout (coffee hints), ParchedPig West Coast IPA (citrus and pine), ParchedPig Toasted Amber Ale (toasted caramel and biscuit), Miami Guava (featuring pink guava), ParchedPig Farmhouse Ale (dry), ParchedPig Smoked Porter (smoked malt and molasses), ParchedPig Beach Lager (golden ale available on tap and in cans), and Carnival Birthday Beer (golden ale introduced in 2022 for Carnival's 50th Anniversary).

 Carnival Mardi Gras cruise ship (new)